Defense Against Gun Crimes and Other Violent Crimes Charges

 Our defense lawyers understand how the prosecution works.
 We take an aggressive stance when investigating the evidence, preparing for court and questioning witnesses.
 Sometimes a jury trial is a more risky option and a better outcome may be obtained by negotiating with the prosecutor.
 We will explain your rights, how the facts of your case may be used in court, and whether we think a plea bargain may be in your best interest.

 If you have been charged with a gun-related crime, contact the Pennsylvania firearm possession attorneys at Shaffer & Engle Law Offices, LLC.
-We have offices in both Harrisburg and Millersburg.
+We have office in Harrisburg.

 Learn more about firearms charges on our Criminal Law Blog.